micans/pick/README.md

 ## Pick options

+-  `-l` print a table of all pick operators.
+-  `-l <str>` as above, limited to operators in sections matching `<str>`.
+   Available sections are `arithmetic bitop devour dictionary format input math output precision regex sam stack string`.
+-  `-H` summary of pick syntax.

 -  `-h` do not print header
 -  `-k` headerless input, use 1 2 .. for input column names, `x-y` for range from `x` to `y`.
 -  `-o` OR multiple select criteria (default is AND)